 We took a group of American Young Judeans on a tour of downtown Hebron.
 This was the first time most of them had been to downtown Hebron.

-Sharon Azran, a photographer and a B’Tselem staff member, joined the tour.
+One of B’Tselem staff members joined the tour.
 Below are some of her photos:

 Eyes Wide Open Photo Blog by B’Tselem is licensed under a Creative Commons Attribution 4.0 International License.
 You are free to use the photos in the blog.
 However, any public use of photos must include copyright credit to the photographer and B’Tselem.